Corey Seager Preview, Player Props: Rangers vs. Mariners

 Corey Seager At The Plate

-- Seager leads Texas with 154 hits and an OBP of .391 this season.
+- Seager has 154 hits and an OBP of .393, both of which lead Texas hitters this season.

-- Among the qualified hitters in MLB play, his batting average ranks fourth, his on-base percentage ranks ninth, and he is second in the league in slugging.
+- Among the qualifying hitters, he ranks fifth in batting average, while his on-base percentage ranks eighth and he is second in slugging.

-- Seager enters this game on a nine-game hitting streak.
-In his last outings, he's hitting .316 with one homer.

-- Seager has picked up a hit in 77.6% of his 116 games this season, with more than one hit in 38.8% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.